carbonplan/design/pages/design/markdown.md

+import { Blockquote } from '@carbonplan/components'
 import Section from '../../components/section'

 # Markdown

 This section demonstrates our styling of markdown content.

+# This is a heading 1

 ## This is a heading 2